 6. lower monumental dam

 7.1.
 Monitoring.
 Bird monitoring as part of standard fish ladder inspections will occur from March 1 to September 30.
 Fish ladder inspections will be conducted 4 days per week, once per day at random times from April 1 to June 30 (crew size permitting, 3 inspections per week minimum if crew size is compromised).
-Additionally, Wildlife Services (APHIS) will collect this data on the three days per week not covered by COE.
+Additionally, Wildlife Services (WS) will collect this data on the three days per week not covered by COE.
 This will cover 97% of the typical juvenile salmonid outmigration.
 Fish ladder inspections will continue (July 1 to December 31) to collect this data at the required rate of 3 inspections per week.

 7.1.1.
 Additionally, bird hazing effectiveness inspections will take place once daily from April 1 through June 30.
 These will consist of flying gull and tern counts and floating cormorant counts in the tailrace and at the juvenile fish bypass outfall.
 These inspections will be conducted from the river end of the raceway structure and will occur between 1100 and 1300 hours.